Compulsed/blog/plan.md

 ## Unknowns:
 - [ ] Should key names in outputs, resources, contain 'engstats' prefix for better naming?
 Creates more semantic names
 - [ ] Consider putting any names under `custom:` so that they consistently contain stack name
-- [ ] Do any resources in stack contain the stack name twice?
+- [ ] Do any resources in stack contain the stack name? -- Might be duplicated

 ## Aurora Serverless
 Limitations: